 Forrester recently released their Wave report (download a free copy here) that ranks CASB leaders.

-By 2020, 85% of large enterprises will use a cloud access security broker solution for their cloud services, which is up from fewer than 5% in 2015.
+By 2020, 60% of large enterprises will use a CASB to govern cloud services, up from less than 10% today.

 By using cloud access security brokers, organizations can: